Federal Ministry of the Interior (Germany): History

 The Reichsamt des Innern (Imperial Office of the Interior) was the Ministry of the Interior of the German Empire.
 On the proposal of the Reichskanzler Otto von Bismarck it was created on 24 December 1879 by an Imperial decree from the Reich Chancellery.
 Like the other Imperial Offices it was directly under the control of the Reichskanzler.
 The seat of the office was in Berlin and it was managed by a Secretary of State, who from 1881 until 1916 also simultaneously held the office of Vice-Chancellor.
 The gazette for the publication of official notices was run by the Office from 1880.
 Entitled the Zentralblatt für das Deutsche Reich (ZBl), it had been published by the Reich Chancellery from 1873 until 1879.

 With the Law on the Provisional Imperial Government of 11 February 1919, the Imperial Office became the Reichsministerium des Innern (RMI) (Ministry of the Interior) which remained the German Ministry of the Interior during the Weimar Republic and Nazi Germany.
 From 1923 until 1945, the ministry published the government gazette, which was entitled the Reichsministerialblatt (RMBl).
 On 1 November 1934 it was united with the Prussian Ministry of the Interior as the Reichs- und Preußischen Ministerium des Innern (Imperial and Prussian Ministry of the Interior).

 In 1949, the Imperial Ministry of the Interior (effectively defunct since the end of the war in Europe in 1945) was succeeded by the present Federal Ministry, though it served as the Interior Ministry for West Germany only until German reunification in 1990.
 From 1949 to 1970, 54% of the ministry's department leaders were former Nazi Party members, their share peaking at 66% in 1961.

 Under the Fourth Merkel cabinet, which took office in February 2018, the Ministry of the Interior was merged with the building department, which had been included in the ministry of transport from 1998 to 2013, and the environment ministry from 2013 to 2018.
-The ministry, headed by the former Bavarian minister-president Horst Seehofer, was then renamed to "Interior, Building and Homeland".
+The ministry, headed by the former Bavarian minister-president Horst Seehofer, was then renamed to "Interior, Building and Community".
 The renaming was controversial as some interpreted the term Heimat as old-fashioned or even nationalistic.
+The ministry was renamed back to "Federal Ministry of the Interior" in 2025.